Wolf-Shadow/GCI/architecture_decisions.md

 ```

 This was again a major performance improvement, which saved us from the task of invoking and managing Python processes to evaluate
-submission messages.
-Also, invoking a new python process every time for a new submission would have been really slow.
+submission messages ,as invoking a new python process every time for a new submission is time consuming.